ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 ## Time to get real

-Once you arrive at an implementation in AST Explorer, moving the code to your project is trivial.
-Replace `b.` with `AST.builders.`, then cut-paste the visit methods object.
+Once you arrive at an implementation in AST Explorer, moving the code to the codemod is trivial.
+Copy-paste the object with the visit methods, then replace `b.` with `AST.builders.`.
 (How should we pass `moduleName`?)

 <details>

 <summary>Solution: <code>src/steps/rename-acceptance-tests.ts</code></summary>

-Disabling `@typescript-eslint/no-unsafe-member-access` is not really a part of the change (this seems to be required in `@typescript-eslint@v6`).
-Pretend that it's not there. 😓
+Disabling `@typescript-eslint/no-unsafe-member-access` isn't really a part of the change.
+(This may be required in `@typescript-eslint@v6`?)
+Pretend that it's not there. 🙈

 ```diff
 + /* eslint-disable @typescript-eslint/no-unsafe-member-access */